hanbyel0105/CamDistHumanPose3D/README.md

 - Python 3+ distribution
 - PyTorch >= 0.4.0

-Optional:
-- Matplotlib, if you want to visualize predictions.
-Additionally, you need *ffmpeg* to export MP4 videos, and *imagemagick* to export GIFs.
-- MATLAB, if you want to experiment with HumanEva-I (you need this to convert the dataset).

 ## License
 This work is licensed under CC BY-NC.
 See LICENSE for details.
 Third-party datasets are subject to their respective licenses.
 If you use our code/models in your research, please cite our paper: